Last updated on August 30th, 2022

 - Protecting your cardiac health: Yoga helps to reduce the risk factor of heart problems such as cholesterol level, body mass index, and blood pressure.
 On regular practicing yoga, there is a decrease in changes in blood vessels responsible for heart problems.
 Therefore, the risk of heart diseases associated with diabetes gets minimum with yoga.

 - Preventing the risk of diabetic neuropathy: Neuropathy is the damage to one or more nerves.
 It is one of the most common complications of diabetes.
-It starts with the tingling in the hands and feet and may result in altered functioning of internal organs.
+It starts with the tingling in the hands and feet and may result in the altered functioning of internal organs.
 Practicing yoga for diabetes cure for around 20-30 minutes every day helps in improving nerve conduction.
 It boosts metabolism, hormone levels, and glucose levels that overall improve nerve health.

 - Boosting strength and balance: Several poses improve the strength, balance, and flexibility of your body.
 Body strength and balance reduce liver fat.
 It also improves blood sugar levels in people with obesity and diabetes type-2.

-Simple Yoga Poses to Control Diabetes
+Simple Yoga Poses to Control Diabetes With Pictures

 SummaryNon-diabetics and people with diabetes can perform yoga asanas to improve their physical and mental health.
 You have to practice these poses in the correct way to avoid adverse consequences on your postures and muscle health.
 Each pose has its benefits.
-Hence, practice these poses for few minutes every day.
+Hence, practice these poses for a few minutes every day.

-Regular practice of yoga helps in reducing the overall risks for complications due to diabetes.
+Regular practice of yoga helps in reducing the overall risk for complications due to diabetes.
 You can learn simple yoga poses for improving your diabetic health and enhancing your overall quality of life.
 It also leads to a significant transformation in your life.
 The best yoga asanas for diabetes cure are:

 1. Dhanurasana (Bow Pose)